-The objective of this certificate program is to prepare students as competent practitioners in the field of radiography.
-Completion of the certificate program will prepare the student to be eligible for the state and national board examinations, and for entry-level employment in radiography.
+The objective of this certificate is to prepare students to be competent practitioners in the field of radiography.
+Completion of the certificate will prepare the student to be eligible for the state and national board examinations, and for entry-level employment in radiography.

-Radiologic Technology is an accredited, hospitalbased program operated cooperatively by Crafton Hills College and the Arrowhead Regional Medical Center (ARMC).
+Radiologic Technology is an accredited, hospital-based program operated cooperatively by Crafton Hills College and the Arrowhead Regional Medical Center (ARMC).